-Close to 1 in 3 Americans have poor credit.
-So if you’re one of them, don’t worry.
-More importantly, you aren’t dead in your tracks when it comes to investing in real estate.
+If you have poor credit, you aren’t dead in your tracks when it comes to investing in real estate.

 Anyone who’s ever bought a house knows the importance of credit scores.
 It’s almost impossible to get a traditional home loan if your credit score is bad—plain and simple.

 Most lenders won’t consider an applicant with a score below 620.
 Depending on the lender, you may need scores above 700, 720 or even 740 to be eligible for a mortgage.

 The good news is: there is much more flexibility when it comes to real estate investing.
 Is it easier to get a traditional loan when your credit score is off the charts?
 Absolutely.

 But even if your score is on the low side, you still have a host of other options for investing in real estate.

 If you serious about real estate investing, the first thing to learn is that there are unlimited ways to fund any deal.

 So have no fear.
 To get you started, let's go through a few options below.

 [ Need investors?
 Download our 7-Figure Fundraising Kit to learn how to fund your real estate investments with hard money loans from professional investors ]

 Getting a loan from a hard money lender is a great option for real estate investors with less than stellar credit.
 Despite its name, “hard” money isn’t hard to come by—it’s everywhere.